openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Cache** -  See Active cache.

-**CAL** - Copyright Agency Limited—organisation that manages licence fees for Australian copyright holders.
-EQUELLA provides a convenient method to track content usage and the number of enrolled users against activated items and report in the CAL format.
+**CAL** - Copyright Agency Limited—organisation that manages licence fees for Australian copyright holders. openEQUELLA provides a convenient method to track content usage and the number of enrolled users against activated items and report in the CAL format.

 **Calendar** - Contribution and power search wizard control that allows the selection of a date or date range (e.g. to select a publication, creation or modification date, or to control resource use or availability).